KohmeiK/3001-color-ball-sorter/README.md

 cd ..
 rm -rf RBE3001_Matlab
 ```
-## Clone your copy of the firmware (Each team member should do this, AFTER the 2 steps above)
+# 3. Clone your copy of the Matlab

+## 3.1 (Each team member should do this, AFTER the 2 steps above)

 A private repository containing the robot firmware was created for every team prior to the start of this lab.
 You can clone the repository by running

 where `XX' should be replaced by your team number (for instance `01').